LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 ```

-**start** function would be taking the users input and would be sending, Hi with the user's name.
+**start** function would be taking the user's input and would be sending, Hi, with the user's name.

 **help** function will prompt the message of how can I help you.